Back to All Events

 Acknowledgements

 This travelling exhibition extends across two venues – Montréal, arts interculturels and articule.
-It was produced with the support of the Kone Foundation, Canada Council for the Arts and Conseil des Arts et des Lettres de Québec
+It was produced with the support of the Kone Foundation, the May & Fouad Tomb Foundation for the Arts, Canada Council for the Arts and Conseil des Arts et des Lettres de Québec

 MAI (Montréal, arts interculturels)